HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 A native of Syracuse where he was born June 28, 1895, he was a veteran of World War I, serving with the United States Marine Corps in a brigade attached to the Second U. S. Division.

-He took part with his brigade in many operations of the Corps and was present in the action at Belleue Wood and Chateau Thierry, preceding and during the second Battle of the Marne from June through July 1918.
+He took part with his brigade in many operations of the Corps and was present in the action at Belleau Wood and Chateau Thierry, preceding and during the second Battle of the Marne from June through July 1918.

 He was wounded in action and received a Purple Heart decoration.